 The paper degree wasn’t what I was after.
 I was after something else.
 I was on a different path that didn’t involve corporate suites and devouring business magazines.
 My path was, and is, about learning how to live our best lives.

 I am working towards a different type of MBA and it’s at Earth School.
 This MBA is for Mastering Being Alive.
-A Masters of Being Alive.”
+A Master of Being Alive.”

 You can imagine how alive I felt after writing the above.
 The realization, on top of previous reflections and observations, was LIBERATING.
 I realized that what I'd been after was so much simpler and within my immediate reach.
 It’s this simplicity that many of us miss while we’re looking outward to validate who we are and our worth: our successes and satisfactions are ultimately an inside job.